 Primary (ages 6 – 9): Primary kids are at a delightful age, at the entrance to the world of knowledge, full of curiosity, and eager to learn.
 They’re friendly and sympathetic, confident and anxious to please, helpful, and eager to be a part of the action.
 In this class, teachers remember that for Primaries, “thinking is doing.”
 Through Bible stories, cheerful songs, and interesting activities, teachers try to inspire the imagination with a sense of how real Jesus and other Bible characters were.

-Junior (age 10 – grade 6): Juniors are exuberant, energetic, thinking, funny, independent, creative, sociable, and so much more!
+Junior (age 10 – grade 6) and Earliteen (grade 7 – 8): Juniors are exuberant, energetic, thinking, funny, independent, creative, sociable, and so much more!
 Teachers recognize that most young people make a lifelong decision for Christ at this age, and they meet the challenge by sharing Bible stories about Jesus and others which show real people in action for God—and by giving opportunities to serve others in really practical ways.

 Adult Bible Study Options

-Other Adult Classes: Two classes study from the Adult Sabbath School Bible Study Guide (current and archived guides can be found at www.ssnet.org).
-Other classes approach the Bible using different approaches and materials.
+Adult Class (Sanctuary): Studies from the Adult Sabbath School Bible Study Guide (current and archived guides can be found at www.ssnet.org).

 Donations: We gladly accept clean donations in good repair on Wednesday mornings while we are open.
 If you need to drop off donations at other times, we encourage you to make arrangements by calling the church secretary at 425-746-1763 or emailing at email@example.com